 Example 2 (collaboration between agencies is necessary): One agency offers technical support (programming), the other one is responsible for SEO and SEM.

-Advice → Often it is recommended to have a project implemented by two agencies, e.g. an online shop can be supported by one agency in terms of SEO and online marketing and technically by another
+Advice → Often it is recommended to have a project implemented by two agencies, e.g. an online store can be supported by one agency in terms of SEO and online marketing and technically by another

 Ask for advice